project-illium/illium-documentation/docs/protocol/block-relay.md

 ### Checksums
 The Xthinner spec calls for the XthinnerBlock to have a checksum attached that can be used to detect collisions.
 However, in illium blocks come quickly and typically have few transactions.
 With such a small number of transactions collisions are less likely.
-In the event a collision happens the validation of the txRoot will fail and we will just request the full list of block txids from the relaying peer.
+In the event a collision happens the validation of the txRoot will fail, and we will just request the full list of block txids from the relaying peer.

 If checksums were included we could use them to narrow down the range in block where the collision occurred and just